 Even though more than 50 million Americans across the U.S. suffer from allergy symptoms each year, there’s still quite a bit about allergies that remains a mystery to many of us.

-While you can find an allergies list online with different possible allergens, it can help to know that many people suffer from seasonal allergies due to dust mites, dander, or pollen.
+While you can find an allergies list online with different possible allergens, it can help to know that many people suffer from allergies due to dust mites, dander, or pollen.
 To better understand your response to certain indoor and outdoor allergens, start with taking our allergy test.

 Are there certain cities to avoid during allergy season?
 Can you even go outside when pollen counts are high?
 And, what’s the deal with hypoallergenic pets?
 Can you be allergic to hypoallergenic dogs?